FieldEdge Pricing in 2026: What You’ll Actually Pay (and What’s Hidden)

 Per-Tech vs. Flat Monthly Pricing

-FieldEdge has moved toward a per-user pricing model for most accounts, which means every tech added costs more.
-This is standard in the industry — ServiceTitan, Jobber, and Workiz all do some version of this — but the math matters when you’re scaling.
+FieldEdge has moved toward a per-user pricing model for most accounts.
+Every tech added costs more.
+This is standard in the industry.
+ServiceTitan, Jobber, and Workiz all do this.
+But the math matters when you’re scaling.

 At $200–$250/user/month: